All Episodes

 They simply couldn't agitate and irritate enough average citizens to join them in their protest because it's nothing new.

-Folks, when you've been crying wolf for thirty years and you say the same things over and over for 30 years, at some point, it's it's it's like it's like the Democrats in Social Security.
+Folks, when you've been crying wolf for 30 years and you say the same things over and over for 30 years, at some point, it's like the Democrats in Social Security.

 They've been telling America's seasoned citizens for as long as I've been doing radio shows.

-Republicans are gonna cut your social security if they win the election.
+Republicans are going to cut your social security if they win the election.

 They want to take it away from you.